Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 #### Starting Slow

 There are obvious use cases for the function; therefore, we will want to bundle up the function in a reusable form.
 Let's start off by opening a new Python script file, `txt_file_processing.py`.
 Throughout the rest of this lecture, we will update the code in this `.md` file.
+The final version of this script will be in the `misc` folder.
 It is important to understand the way that our solution evolves in the iterative manner discussed above.
 What's the first thing that we put in `txt_file_processing.py`?
 The function that we want to write!
 In order for the code to run and not throw us any errors, we'll use a `pass` whenever we set up a skeleton for a function that isn't actually implemented yet (i.e. we haven't fully written).
 Our script begins in the following way:

 ```python
 def create_report():